BRomano/cloud-walk/README.md

 ### Implementation detail

-The proposal don't say how I should implement the solution, if a command line or a http server.
+I created a cli and http as a solution.
 So I decide to develop a http server to handle the log file and answer a json object.

 The endpoints receive the log file as multipart parse, it is not the best design for something to handle files who can be "big",